-National team women’s soccer players sue for equal pay
+Women’s national soccer team players sue for equal pay

-Players for the U.S. women’s national team have filed a federal class-action lawsuit seeking equal pay to their male counterparts.
+Players for the U.S. women’s national soccer team have filed a federal gender discrimination lawsuit seeking pay equal to that of their male counterparts.

+The action comes just three months before the team will defend its title at the Women’s World Cup.

-The lawsuit was filed Friday in Los Angeles under the Equal Pay Act and Title VII of the Civil Rights Act.
+The class-action lawsuit was filed Friday in federal court in Los Angeles under the Equal Pay Act and Title VII of the Civil Rights Act.
 It alleges gender-based discrimination by the U.S. Soccer Federation.
-It comes just three months before the team will defend its title at the Women’s World Cup.

-The players allege they have been subject to ongoing institutionalized gender discrimination, including unequal pay, despite having the same job responsibilities as the men’s national players.

-The 28 current members of the national team player pool joined in the lawsuit, which was filed in U.S. District Court.
+The players allege they have been subject to ongoing “institutionalized gender discrimination,” including unequal pay, despite having the same job responsibilities as players on the men’s national team.
+The 28 members of the current national team player pool joined in the lawsuit.

 Most Read Nation & World Stories